LVLMs and Humans Ground Differently in Referential Communication: Abstract

 \section{Abstract}

 For generative AI agents to partner effectively with human users, the ability to accurately predict human intent is critical.
 But this ability to collaborate remains limited by a critical deficit: an inability to model \textbf{common ground}.
-Here, we present a referential communication experiment with a factorial design involving director-matcher pairs (human-human, human-AI, AI-human, and AI-AI) that interact with multiple turns in repeated rounds to match pictures of objects not associated with any obvious lexicalized labels.
-We release the online pipeline for data collection, the tools and analyses for accuracy, efficiency, and lexical overlap, and a corpus of 356 dialogues (89 pairs over 4 rounds each) that unmasks LVLMs' limitations in interactively resolving referring expressions, a crucial skill that underlies human language use.
+We present a referential communication experiment with a factorial design involving director-matcher pairs (human-human, human-AI, AI-human, and AI-AI) that interact with multiple turns in repeated rounds to match pictures of objects not associated with any obvious lexicalized labels.
+We show that LVLMs cannot interactively generate and resolve referring expressions in a way that enables smooth communication, a crucial skill that underlies human language use.
+We release our corpus of 356 dialogues (89 pairs over 4 rounds each) along with the online pipeline for data collection and the tools for analyzing accuracy, efficiency, and lexical overlap.\footnote{\href{https://github.com/peterzeng/lvlms-referential-game}{https://github.com/peterzeng/lvlms-referential-game}}